Equitable Division Of Property In Divorce

 Marital property includes all assets and debts you accumulated during your marriage such as:

 - Retirement funds like pension plans and 401(k) accounts

 - Mortgages and any other marital debt

 - Real estate

 - Financial accounts

 - Personal belongings such as coin collections, jewelry, artwork and furniture

 Often, simply dividing each individual asset and liability does not result in an outcome that protects the value of the assets or minimizes the impact of the liability.
-Through our experience and the use of experts, our lawyers can help you obtain a reasonable and logical distribution of assets and liabilities that maximizes the benefit to both parties.
+Through their experience and the use of experts, our lawyers can help you obtain a reasonable and logical distribution of assets and liabilities that maximizes the benefit to both parties.

 What About Gifts And Inheritances?